WebAssembly/instrument-tracing/proposals/instrument-tracing/Tooling.md

 # Tooling

+## Code Generation

+The custom section is inserted from a compiler intrinsic, `__builtin_wasm_trace(ID)`.
+This translates into a byte offset with an immediate value that can be stored into the custom section.

+## Tracing

-With or without tools activated, there should be no change to the execution results code with the trace instruction.
+With or without tracing tools activated, there should be no change to the execution results with the trace instruction.

 With a tool attached, you should be able to configure how the resulting trace is collected, but the result of the code should stay the same.

-## Example Code
+### Tool Trace Example

+**Note**: This WASM module is written in pseudo-code, trace instructions are encoded as custom sections with byte offsets, however this illustrates the point more clearly.

 ```wasm
 (module